 Wage Dispute Attorneys in Tampa

 Wage and hour law is a complex form of employment law that spans across many federal and state-enforced laws.
 This type of law encompasses a great deal of relevant material that may be critical to your potential case.
 This is why you need an experienced wage dispute lawyer in Tampa that understands all of the relevant information pertaining to your case.
-In Florida, the statute of limitations for overtime claims and wage disputes needs to be made within two years of the violation and three years if it was a deliberate violation.
+In Florida, the statute of limitations for overtime claims and wage disputes is within two years of the violation and three years if it was a deliberate violation.
 If you have notified your employer that you have failed to receive the minimum wage, it is your employer’s responsibility to resolve this claim within 15 days or you are entitled to pursue civil action.

 If you would like to speak with a wage dispute attorney in Tampa, please contact us today.